WHat is SCDS

 presentation of SCDS

 SCDS has been described as a great otologic mimicker because of the wide range of other diagnoses with which it can be confused, so a high degree of suspicion is advisable.
 Treatment of SCDS by surgical intervention has been shown to be effective in the majority of cases.
 Successful, well practised surgery methods have been developed.
 The costs are relatively low but a highly specialised team is required.
 If an operation is not performed, the brain can learn to compensate to some degree, but this takes its toll in the form of fatigue among other things.

 Most SCDS patients may have been given several tentative but incorrect diagnoses before being informed about SCDS.
-It is fair to say that the most affected and persistent patients have a higher chance of reaching an accurate SCDS diagnosis as they have many of the symptoms that are considered typical by doctors that have not seen a wide range of patients.
+It is fair to say that the most affected and persistent patients, with the most typical symptoms, have a higher chance of reaching an accurate SCDS diagnosis.

 underdiagnosis of SCDS